nikiwit/CustomRAG/README.md

 5.  **Subsequent Runs:** On future runs, if the `vector_store/` directory exists, the script will load the pre-computed embeddings directly from it, making the startup process much faster.

-6.  **Ask Questions:** Once the script prints the `--- RAG System Ready ---` message, you can type your questions related to the content of your documents into the terminal and press Enter.
+6.  **Ask Questions:** Once the application is ready, you can type your questions related to the content of your documents.
+The system will:
+   * Analyze and classify your query
+   * Select the optimal retrieval strategy
+   * Retrieve and prioritize the most relevant information
+   * Generate a response based on the retrieved context

 7.  **Commands:**
    * Type `exit` or `quit` to stop the application
    * Type `clear` to reset the conversation memory
    * Type `reindex` to reindex all documents
    * Type `stats` to see document statistics
+   * Type `help` to print the list of available commands

 ## Folder Structure